Jules-Anthony Vilsaint: Club career

-In February 2023, Vilsaint joined CF Montréal in Major League Soccer on a two-year contract with option years in 2025 and 2026.
+In February 2023, Vilsaint joined CF Montréal of Major League Soccer on a two-year contract with option years for 2025 and 2026.
 The deal included a sell-on clause for Antwerp.
+He made his MLS debut for his new club on May 31, against DC United.
+Vilsaint scored his first goal for CF Montréal on September 2 against the Columbus Crew, netting the second goal in an eventual 4-2 defeat.

+In August 2025, he was traded to Toronto FC along with up to $275,000 of General Allocation Money, in exchange for Matty Longstaff.

 International career

 Vilsaint is eligible to play for both Canada and Haiti.

 In 2019, Vilsaint was named to a preliminary squad of eligible players for the Haiti U17 side for the 2019 FIFA U-17 World Cup, but was not named to the squad for the tournament.

 Vilsaint was named in the a Canadian provisional squad for the 2021 Gold Cup.
 In April 2022, he was invited to a Canada U20 camp, but did not participate.
 In May 2022, he was named in Canada's provisional squad for the 2022 CONCACAF U-20 Championship.

 Style of play

 First playing as a midfielder, Vilsaint started playing mainly as a centre-forward for Lille, while still also regularly as a winger for Antwerp.
 He is described as a player with great physical abilities, having a good pace despite his tall stature, able to play in many different attacking positions.